albertz/commandergenius/readme.txt

 Also you can replace icon image at project/res/drawable/icon.png and image project/res/drawable/publisherlogo.png.
 Then you can launch build.sh.

-The NDK has RTTI and exceptions disabled for C++ code, if you need them you may download modified NDK from http://www.crystax.net/android/ndk-r4.php - note however that you cannot throw exceptions across shared library boundary.
+The NDK r4b has RTTI and exceptions disabled for C++ code, if you need them you may download modified NDK from http://www.crystax.net/android/ndk-r4.php - note however that you cannot throw exceptions across shared library boundary.
+The NDK r5b already has support for RTTI and exceptions.
 Unzip it, and put in your PATH instead of original NDK - do not rename the target dir, my makefiles will check if there's "crystax" string in path to gcc toolchain, and will disable STLPort because CrystaX NDK already contains STL library.
-The NDK r5 now contains full support for RTTI/exceptions, however I did not integrate it yet.
-Also STL imlpementations from NDK r5 and from CrystaX NDK will crash on x5a/x6d tablet, and possibly on Smartq V7, when you try to output anything to std::cout or std::cerr, the STLPort included in this port will not crash.
+STL imlpementations from NDK r5b and from CrystaX NDK will crash on x5a/x6d tablet, and possibly on Smartq V7, when you try to output anything to std::cout or std::cerr, the STLPort included in this port will not crash.

 Application data may be bundled with app itself, or downloaded from net on first run.
 Create .ZIP file with your application data, and put it on HTTP server, or to "project/jni/application/src/AndroidData" dir - ChangeAppSettings.sh will ask you for the URL, if URL won't contain "http://" it will try to unzip file from AndroidData dir.
-Note that there is limit on maximum .APK file size on Market, like 20 Mb or so, so big files should be downloaded by HTTP.
+Note that there is limit on maximum .APK file size on Market, like 50 Mb or so, so big files should be downloaded by HTTP.
 If you'll release new version of data files you should change download URL or data file name and update your app as well - the app will re-download the data if URL does not match the saved URL from previous download.